tud-dud/lightning-censorship-simulator/README.md

 The binary reads the channel graph, maps each to node with a public address to its ASN and counts the number of channels the node has to other nodes in its ASN.
-The output is a CSV file with two columns per node -- its ASN and percentage of channels to other nodes in its ASN.
+The output is a CSV file with three columns per AS -- its ASN, the total number of intra-AS channels and the total number of inter-AS channels.

 *NB: Nodes with only a Tor address are assigned ASN 0.*

   <details>
     <summary>usage</summary>

         Usage: target/release/intra_channels [OPTIONS] <GRAPH_FILE> [VERBOSE]

         Arguments: